hervenivon/awesome-discoveries/README.md

 * Performances
   * [From Python to Numpy](http://www.labri.fr/perso/nrougier/from-python-to-numpy/) - An online book that teaches how to migrate from standard `Python` to `Numpy` through vectorization.
   * [7 Strategies for Optimizing Numerical Code](https://speakerdeck.com/jakevdp/seven-strategies-for-optimizing-numerical-code) - An overview of 7 technics to enhance `Python` performances.
-  * [Python Data Visualization landscape](https://www.anaconda.com/blog/developer-blog/python-data-visualization-2018-why-so-many-libraries) - An heavy loaded landscape of Datavizualisation tools in python ready for convergence.
+  * [Python Data Visualization landscape](https://www.anaconda.com/blog/developer-blog/python-data-visualization-2018-why-so-many-libraries) - An heavy loaded landscape of data visualization tools in python ready for convergence.
   * [plot.ly](https://towardsdatascience.com/the-next-level-of-data-visualization-in-python-dd6e99039d5e) - Extensive zoom and discovery of `plotly` for `Python`.

 ##### `Ruby`